KavrakiLab/Ape-Gen2.0/README.md

 - Function documentation needs to be done thouroughly at some point

 #### Major issues:
-- OpenMM preparation can happen in parallel, an easy and necessary fix
-- Should complexes be re-scored with SMINA after OpenMM potential energy calculation?
-(No optim)
+- Reconsider the anchor definition/tolerance.
+Why do we need N-terminus and (C-1)-terminus to be conserved?
+Discuss
-- Implement other inputs (native, HLA sequence, etc.)
+- Implement other inputs (native, HLA sequence, etc.) in tandem with fetching the extended templates for structural databases
 - Testing/Testing/Testing...

 ### PTMs: